lincbrain/linc-archive/doc/design/linc-annotation.md

 ## Open questions

 1. What storage format should be used for the two different annotation types?
 Zarr?
+2. How are the annotations stored?
+In a bucket or database within the container?
 ## Possible solutions

 ### Neuroglancer